Gamified Virtual World Platform in Australia Integrates Simulation into Higher Education

-It also led to a University of New South Wales spinoff company Lionsheart Studios, an educational software based on the theory of gameplay to boost student engagement and improve academic performance.
+It also led to the University of New South Wales spinoff company Lionsheart Studios, an educational software based on the theory of gameplay to boost student engagement and improve academic performance.

 PlayMacro is a challenging Macroeconomics simulation that focuses on economic decisions and policy analysis.
 Using current economic issues and real-world contexts students work to keep the economy performing at its best.

-In the PlayTax game, students venture in the international business environment were, as entrepreneurs, they must tackle the decisional process in the multifaceted world of big corporations.
+In the PlayTax game, students venture into the international business environment where, as entrepreneurs, they must tackle the decisional process in the multifaceted world of big corporations.

 Interactive clinic-based scenarios play out as they make decisions and analyze their medical outcomes.